alaamaalouf/AutoCoreset/README.md

 A coreset is a small weighted subset that approximates the loss function on the whole data, prevalent in machine learning for its advantages.
 However, current construction methods are problem-dependent and may be challenging for new researchers.

 No worries, we got you.
-We propose "*AutoCoreset*": an automatic practical framework for constructing coresets requiring only input data and the cost function (without any other user computation or calculation), making it user-friendly and applicable to various problems.
+We propose *AutoCoreset*: an automatic practical framework for constructing coresets requiring only input data and the cost function (without any other user computation or calculation), making it user-friendly and applicable to various problems.
 See our open-source code which supports future research and simplifies coreset usage.

 ![AutoCoreset design](GithubImages/autocore_teaser.png?raw=true)